MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 The chart is organized by the **Type** values.

-You can changes these filters by clicking **Filter** or by clicking a value in the chart legend.
+You can change these filters by clicking **Filter** or by clicking a value in the chart legend.

 The data table contains the following information: